Protect your account with an extra layer of security using randomly generated codes sent to your device at login.

 1B.
 (Self-initiated) Turn on Verify with SMS in the Security section of Profile & Preferences.

 2. Enter the mobile phone number you wish to receive SMS codes.
+Only numbers with a +1 dialing code can be used with MFA.

-3. Click Add Phone Number
+3. Click Add Phone Number.

 4. Enter the six-digit code sent to the provided phone number.